home - Electricity

 2. Brings unusual visual effects to life.

 3. The plaster protects against damage and surface cracking, temperature changes.
-The effect is achieved with the help of wax that covers the surface of the installation.
+The effect is achieved with the help of wax, which covers the surface of the installation.

 4. Allows you to level the wall with plaster.